MariaGargoles/MariaGargoles/README.md

 </h2>

 <p align="center">
-  🛠️ Full-stack dev from the south of Spain.
+   Full-stack dev from the mid-south of Spain. 🧑‍💻
 </p>

 <p align="center">